-Whilst wearing face coverings has become the temporary norm, it’s so important to take extra care when looking after our skin.
+As lockdown eases and we are able to venture out and about more, wearing a face covering will become more frequent.
+Yet another reason why it’s so important to take extra care and attention when looking after our skin.
 Face coverings create this dark, moist environment which bacteria thrive in (especially if you have blemish prone skin).
 This same environment can also create flakier skin for drier skin types.
-To help combat this and promote healthy, comfortable skin, these are my five skincare tips for mask wearers.
+To help combat this and the rise of maske and promote healthy, comfortable skin, these are my five skincare tips.

 TIP #1 Mask Material Matters

 I always recommend choosing natural fibre masks such as cotton or silk.
 One of my favourites is the Slip Silk Mask* as the silk is antimicrobial and it doesn’t create as much friction on the skin.
 I also recommend the new The Light Salon Antimicrobial Mask which has been an absolute game changer in terms of being comfortable and effective.
 Whichever face covering you choose, wearing a lot less makeup is ideal as it’s likely to transfer and sweat off.

 Double cleansing has become the default.
 You need to be vigilant but gentle with cleansing to ensure the skin is super clean without stripping it – especially if you’ve been wearing a mask all day.
 This will make sure you cleanse away sweat, bacteria and anything else that builds up inside that humid mask environment.
 Concentrate around the chin and jaw area or anywhere else you’ve noticed breakouts starting.